bveseli/state-tracking-crasp/README.md

 ### Step 1 — Languages

-You need a `languages.csv` file listing the regular languages to experiment on.
+You need some csv-file listing the regular languages to experiment on.
 You have two options:

 **Option A: Use the provided languages** (recommended to reproduce paper results)